Nuno Viveiros

 Nuno Filipe Vasconcelos Viveiros (born 22 June 1983) is a Portuguese former professional footballer who played as a winger.

 Club career

 Born in Machico, Madeira, Viveiros amassed Primeira Liga totals of 58 games and two goals over five seasons, with C.D.
 Nacional and C.F.
 Estrela da Amadora.
 He made his debut in the competition whilst at the service of the former, playing 57 minutes in a 0–2 home loss against U.D.
 Leiria on 21 September 2003, and scored his first goal with the same club, contributing to a 4–0 away win over FC Porto on 11 March 2005.

-In summer 2006, Viveiros signed with Superleague Greece side Skoda Xanthi FC, but returned to his country shortly after to join Estrela.
+In summer 2006, Viveiros signed with Super League Greece side Skoda Xanthi, but returned to his country shortly after to join Estrela.
 In 2008, he started an adventure in Romania and its Liga I that would last for nearly a decade, his first team being FC Politehnica Iași.